Between the ages of 8 to 14, confidence levels in girls drop by 30%.

 1. Encourage girls to push their comfort zone.
 This could be something that seems small, like raising her hand in class.
 Or something bigger, like trying out for a new sport.

 2. Take the fear out of failure.
-Failure is inevitable and the birthplace of resilience.
+Failure is inevitable, and it is often the birthplace of resilience.

-3. Help her retrain her brain to avoid rumination and over-thinking that leads to risk avoidance.
+3. Help her retrain her brain to avoid rumination and overthinking, which leads to risk avoidance.

 4. Do it yourself.
-Parents must be role-models for risk and failure.
+Parents must be role models for embracing risk and learning from failure.
 Admit your worries and go for it anyway.

 5. Embrace the bumps.
-Remind yourself that there will be stumbles and challenges.
+Remind yourself that there will be stumbles and challenges along the way.
 It is the bumps that lead to growth.

 Comparison is the Thief of Joy